ANCIENT & MEDIEVAL COINS

 A selection of four different identified ancient and medieval coins,

 including at least one silver coin.
-The coins are
+This has been

 best